Adding a System ETW Provider

 Support for WPP Trace Providers

 Message Analyzer can parse and display events that are generated by a Windows software trace preprocessor (WPP) trace provider.
-Because these providers write events that can integrate with the ETW framework, Message Analyzer can capture them live or load them from a saved event trace log (ETL) file that is created by an appropriate system tool.
+Because these providers write events that can integrate with the ETW framework, Message Analyzer can capture them live or load them from a saved event trace log (ETL) file that is created by an appropriate system tool such as Netsh.
 To enable parsing of WPP-generated events, users must provide supplemental formatting information, such as a program database (PDB) or trace message format (TMF) file, to define the WPP event structure.

 If you want to use Message Analyzer to capture WPP-generated events live, you must have a corresponding managed object format (MOF) provider that is registered on your system.
 When this is the case, Message Analyzer displays the WPP/MOF provider in the ETW provider list in your Live Trace Session configuration.
 You can then select the provider and run a trace to capture the events that are generated by the WPP/MOF-based trace provider.